-In this post we will see how to modify Group Policy Refresh Interval for windows computers.
-Most of the system admins know that group policy is updated or refreshed in the background every 90 minutes.
-For most of us 90 minutes of time frame is fine.
-But if you want to change or modify this refresh interval time then you can do it via group policy.
-The policy setting to change the group policy refresh interval time is available for users and computers.
-You don’t have to configure both the user and computer value, you can modify just one of them.
+However if you want to change or modify this refresh interval time then you can do it via group policy.
+The policy setting to change the group policy refresh interval time is available for both users and computers.
+You don’t have to configure it both rather you can modify just one of them.

 Modify Group Policy Refresh Interval for Windows computers